adhbh/ewa-graphql/Readme.md

 app.listen(7600);
 ```

 You might be wondering what is `graphiql` and why it is set to `true`.
 GraphIQL (pronounced graphical) is an in browser IDE for exploring GraphQL.
-To see how it looks like try running `npm start` and open `http://localhost:7600` in your browser.
+To see how it looks, try running `npm start` and open `http://localhost:7600` in your browser.
 You must see an error like this:

 ```
 {